top of page

 1. The Ladder of Jacob’s Dream (Gen 28:12-15).
 When the ladder in Jacob’s dream is turned into something other than explained in the passage, this is called spiritualizing Scripture.
 The pastor claimed the ladder refers to Christ Himself, so the angels run to and fro on Christ.
 Nowhere in the context or in Scripture is Christ referenced as a ladder, which then breaks the basic rule of typology.
 Jesus is referred to as many things (e.g. Light, Door, Shepherd, Physician, Rock) but never a ladder.
 So Jesus is not the ladder.
 Nor is it a picture of His gospel, another allegorical interpretation.
 It has no correlation to the Gospel.

-Attempting to spiritualize the ladder by tying it to the double helix of the DNA is beyond a far stretch, and meandering in the world of mental gymnastics.
+Attempting to spiritualize the ladder by tying it to the double helix of the DNA is beyond a far stretch, and meandering into the world of mental gymnastics.
 DNA has absolutely nothing to do with the ladder of Gen 28:12, nor with Ps 139:16.
 The same goes for phosphate, one of the three elements of DNA; phosphate is not lighting up angels as they ascend and descend the ladder.
 There is no connection between DNA phosphate and angels of light or with the light of Ps 119:130, or Gen 28:12 for that matter.
 Ps 119:130 refers to God giving light to the lost through the entrance (disclosure) of His Word and it doesn’t come through angels.
 Angels don’t preach to sinners but minister to saints (Heb 1:13-14), as they did to Christ while in His earthly minister (Jn 1:51; Matt 4:11), which is the meaning of the ladder conduit of Gen 28:12.

 The ladder typology is actually interpreted right in the passage itself and context.
-It was a picture of conveyance for the angels, reflecting their consistent ministry to Jacob (v.
+It was a picture of conveyance for the angels, reflecting their constant ministry to Jacob (v.
 12), exemplified in Jacobs life (Gen 13:1) and then later in Christ (Jn 1:51), exemplified in Matt 4:11.
 Both Jacob (vv.
 14-15) and “the land whereon [Jacob] liest” (v.
 13) as he dreamed this dream, would be greatly blessed of God—the covenants of Abraham and Issac had now passed on to Jacob—with the expectation of Gods angelic vessels ascending and descending the ladder (v.
 12) being about Jacob and ministering to him (cf. Gen 32:1; Ps 104:4), as they faithfully do with all the saints (Heb 1:13-14).
 God was giving Jacob assurance that He would never leave or forsake him, and bring him back to the promised land (v.
 15).

 2. The Stone Under Jacob’s Head (Gen 28:18).
 Consider now a much more disastrous example of allegorizing scripture, that borders blasphemy.
 He connected Gen 28:18 to the stone in Dan 2:44-45, and then to the stones in Solomons temple, and then to us as lively stones (1 Pet 1:25), and then to stones being used in the building of the church, but that didn’t really work because most are made up of wood.
 None of these are actually connected to Gen 28:18 or to each other.
 There is no connection at all but he untenably attempted to tie things together that are untieable.
 This is not truth and completely detracts from the actual truth of what God is teaching.